RVP-ATE/GuviCapStoneProject/README.md

-🧪 SauceProject - Automated Testing using Python Selenium & Pytest Capstone Project for PAT | Author: Basil Hameed
+🧪 SauceProject - Automated Testing using Python Selenium & Pytest

+Capstone Project for PAT | Author: PAVAN KUMAR RV

 🔍 Project Overview
 This project focuses on automating end-to-end testing of the e-commerce demo website SauceDemo using Python Selenium, Pytest, and the Page Object Model (POM).
 The system ensures both functional correctness and UI behavior verification via automated test scripts.